 Like many, we thought this "Corona Virus" was nothing more than a bad flu.
-When Chinese officials locked down the city of Wuhan, and the death count started to climb, we began to pay more attention to the headlines; we weren't yet worried, even as Chinese New Year, known as Tet in Vietnam, approached.
+When Chinese officials locked down the city of Wuhan, and the death count started to climb, we began to pay more attention to the headlines, although we weren't yet overly worried, even as Chinese New Year, known as Tet in Vietnam, approached.

 What could go wrong?

 Since the streets were chock a block with people during the day, we decided it would be better to visit old town after dusk.
-While nighttime did bring some crowd relief, the quaint bridges were absolutely jammed with photo-taking tourists and difficult to cross as a result.
+While nighttime did bring some crowd relief, the quaint bridges were clogged with photo-taking tourists and difficult to cross as a result.

-And then, onto Nah Trang, the coastal tourist town favoured by Chinese, with numerous direct flights from Wuhan.
-The streets were eerily empty, but we thought this was due to Tet, as everything closed in Vietnam.
+And then, onto Nah Trang we went—the coastal tourist town favoured by Chinese, with numerous direct flights from Wuhan.
+The streets were eerily empty, but we thought this was due to Tet, when everything in Vietnam closed.

 Next stop for us was the hill resort of Dalat; the government had begun to hand out masks to everyone and we saw people on the street giving them out to passerby.
 The headlines by this point were pretty bleak, but the virus still seemed contained to China.

 We flew to Bangkok in early February, amidst more rumblings about the virus' impact on the Chinese economy.
 We found the country was almost completely shut down.
 Having been to Thailand many times before, we found this very bizarre.
 We were keeping track of the number of cases in both Thailand and Vietnam and were relieved to see that they were still very low, but we couldn't help but wonder if perhaps the actual numbers weren't being released.